estvita/opensips-ai-voice-connector-ce/docs/ai-flavors.md

 The OpenAI flavor hooks directly into the [OpenAI's Realtime API](https://openai.com/index/introducing-the-realtime-api/) that provides direct Speech-to-Speech interpretation of the user's conversation.
+It supports Function Calling for dynamic call management and MCP (Model Context Protocol) server integration for external tool access.
 Find out more information about OpenAI flavor [here](ai/openai.md).

 ### Deepgram Native